mgalochkina/mgalochkina.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate and [MathWorks](https://science.mit.edu/resource/mathworks-fellowship/)/NSF Graduate Research Fellow in the [MIT-WHOI Joint Program in Oceanography](https://mit.whoi.edu/) advised by Drs.
 [Anne Cohen](https://www2.whoi.edu/site/cohenlab/) and [Delia Oppo](https://www2.whoi.edu/staff/doppo/).
 I'm broadly interested in understanding how tropical oceans and coral reefs have responded to past and present climate variability.
 More specifically, my research explores the links between global- and basin-scale modes of climate variability, the amplitude and spatial structure of localized heat anomalies, and the coral response to extreme heat across shallow water coral reefs.
+I study this using a combination of proxy data (coral skeletal cores), observational data (including gridded satellite/reanalysis products and in situ sensor measurements), and modeling approaches (such as high-resolution 3-D hydrodynamic models).
 Through my research, I aim to develop a better understanding of _where_ and _when_ coral bleaching events occur in order to develop advance bleaching predictions to inform improved coral reef management strategies.

 I graduated from Rutgers University in 2020 with a degree in Geology and minors in Physics and Marine Science.
 At Rutgers, I conducted research on North Atlantic sea surface and thermocline temperature changes following the Miocene Climatic Optimum, advised by Drs.
 [Kenneth Miller](https://geology.rutgers.edu/people-directory/19-faculty/242-kenneth-g-miller) and [Maria Makarova](https://www.linkedin.com/in/maria-makarova-16741360).